 In addition to establishing positive, constructive relationships with adults, teachers need to help their students foster relationships with peers.
 Providing children opportunities to work together in small groups, play together at interest areas, or referring children to one another for help, are all part of an early childhood educator’s job.
 CASEL’s definition of the relationship skills competency includes cooperating with others and negotiating conflict constructively.
 They also list teamwork and social engagement as subtopics within this competency.
 What better way to hone these skills than by interacting with classmates through a variety of situations during a school day.

 A third component of creating a caring community of learners and strengthening relationships, is for teachers to ensure that all children are valued.
 This means getting to know students’ interests, learning styles, personalities, prior experiences, strengths, and challenges.
 By observing children, conversing with them, truly listening to them, and communicating with their families, teachers can easily collect this crucial information.
 This knowledge will help teachers better know who is in their classroom and how they can best help them learn.

-CASEL tells us, learning is a social and interactive process that takes place with adults and other children.
+CASEL tells us that learning is a social and interactive process that takes place with adults and other children.
 We also know that emotions and relationships affect how and what we learn.
 Therefore, having strong social and emotional skills help children do better both in school and in life.
-When we strive to create a caring community of learners, we are supporting social and emotional learning which, in turn, is supporting our youngest learners to succeed.
+When we strive to create a caring community of learners, we are supporting social and emotional learning, which, in turn, is supporting our youngest learners to succeed.